Francia

-During the Merovingian and Carolingian dynasties the Frankish realm was one large polity, generally subdivided into several smaller kingdoms ruled by different members of the ruling dynasties.
-These coordinated but also regularly came into conflict with each other.
-The old Frankish lands, for example, were initially contained within the kingdom of Austrasia, centred on the Rhine and Meuse, roughly corresponding to later Lower Lotharingia.
-The Gallo-Roman territory to its south and west was called Neustria.
-The exact borders and number of these subkingdoms varied over time, until a basic split between eastern and western domains became persistent.
+Francia was one large polity, generally subdivided into several smaller kingdoms ruled by different members of the ruling dynasties.
+Whilst these kingdoms coordinated, they also regularly came into conflict with one another.
+The old Frankish lands, for example, were initially contained within the kingdom of Austrasia, centred on the Rhine and Meuse.
+The bulk of the Gallo-Roman territory to its south and west was called Neustria.
+The borders and number of these subkingdoms varied over time, until a basic split between eastern and western domains became persistent.

-After various treaties and conflicts in the late-9th and early-10th centuries, West Francia continued as the medieval Kingdom of France, while East Francia and Lotharingia came under the control of the non-Frankish Ottonian dynasty, and became the core of the medieval Holy Roman Empire.
+After various treaties and conflicts in the late 9th and early 10th centuries, West Francia came under control of the Capetian dynasty, becoming the Kingdom of France, while East Francia and Lotharingia came under the control of the Saxon Ottonian dynasty, becoming the Kingdom of Germany (which would conquer Burgundy and Italy to then form the medieval Holy Roman Empire).
+Competing French and German nationalisms in later centuries would claim succession from Charlemagne and the original kingdom, but nowadays both have become seen by many as pan-European symbols.